Homer: Jump, Free Willy! Jump! Jump with all your might!

 - The Other Rainforest

-- Title Drop: "Let's free Willy!
+- Title Drop: "Let's free Willy!"

 - Villain with Good Publicity: The Machine's alter ego before Jesse got proof linking him to weapon smuggling.

 - What Happened to the Mouse?: The kids who were with Jesse disappeared without the audience knowing what happened to them.
+Though they briefly showed up in the middle of the movie.